-For most of his professional life Bram Stoker was known only as a footnote in the life of another more famous man, the actor Henry Irving, for whom he was personal secretary and biographer.
+For most of his professional life Bram Stoker was a footnote in the life of another more famous man, the actor Henry Irving, for whom he was personal secretary and biographer.

 Today, of course, Irving is forgotten outside the annals of theatre, while Bram Stoker is remembered worldwide for his own creation of an enduring character, Dracula.